By Simha Rosenberg

 Whatever we recommend, we’ll be transparent about why we’re recommending it.
 We’ll give you options and explain how your decisions might affect other communications efforts.
 And we’ll support and train your staff to use the deliverables we provide.

-Last, but not least, we really are a team.
+Last, but not least, we are genuinely a team.
 We each have our own consulting practices.
 So, we bring experience gleaned from our work with lots of different clients.
-Plus, we really enjoy collaborating.
+Plus, we enjoy collaborating.
 We appreciate how much better two, or three, or four heads are than one.